jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

     *   **Report and Stop/Continue:**
         *   **Normal Mode:** Report your summary and the handoff announcement, then STOP.
         *   **Autonomous Mode:** Report your summary and continue to the next task (if applicable to the new mode).
+    *   **Sandbox Integration (If Applicable):** If sandbox development was used and the task is complete:
+        *   **Code Merge:** Merge the confirmed code changes from the sandbox back to the main codebase.
+        *   **Validation:** Ensure the merged code maintains functionality in the main environment.
+        *   **Cleanup:** Clean up sandbox-specific artifacts that shouldn't persist in the main codebase.
+        *   **Documentation Update:** Update any documentation that references the sandbox workflow completion.
+8.  **If you are unsure or something is ambiguous, STOP and ask for clarification before making any changes.**
 =======
     *   **Sandbox Awareness:** If working in a sandbox, ensure changes are properly isolated and follow the sandbox workflow defined in the feature configuration
 7.  **Update State & Handoff**: After implementing the code, update the task status and hand off for verification.